Vernalhav/levada/README.md

 - Scoring system!!
 - Select only a subset of rhythmic figures to appear
 - Refactor mainPage's game logic
-- Refactor application to use Web Audio API
 - Fix mobile layout
 - Remove rhythmic figure to image-generators' make
 - Better parsing of dotted notes in image-generators/rhythms_data.json